code-snipes/fls-wsl-siteconnect/README.md

 PS C:\> wsl.exe --terminate siteconnect-ubuntu-18.04
 ```

-> IMPORTANT:
->
+> !!!
+IMPORTANT !!!
-> If you change/add somthing in **/etc/wsl.conf** the Distribution needs to get
+> If you change/add settings to the config file **/etc/wsl.conf**, the Distribution needs to get
-> **teminated**.
-This command does a complete shutdown of the Distribution.
+> **teminated** after exit.
+Termiination does a complete shutdown of the WSL Distribution.
 If you reconnect
-> to it, it is like a reboot.
+> to it, it is like after a reboot.
 The settings in the configuration file gets applied by this reboot.

 Restart the ```siteconnect-ubuntu-18.04``` Distribution by simply type:
 ```pws